-Three winning teams will receive an agricultural lease for up to five years of waived rent from Kamehameha Schools and a prize pool totaling $50,000 in business start-up money from the Pauahi Foundation to increase long-term chances of a sustainable success.
+Winning teams will receive an agricultural land agreement for up to five years of waived rent from Kamehameha Schools and a prize pool totaling $35,000 in business start-up money from the Pauahi Foundation to increase long-term chances of a sustainable success.

 Through this endeavor, Kamehameha Schools and the Pauahi Foundation hope to provide a venue for talented farmers to compete for access to, and leasehold interest in, some of Kamehameha Schools’ most valuable agricultural lands.

-* Land will be made available with free ground lease rent for up to 5 years, but contestants must pay Real Property Tax for that time.
-After year 5, contingent on the winner successfully implementing their plan per milestones to be mutually agreed upon by lessee and KS, the land will be leased for a longer term at normal KS agricultural lease rates.
+* Right of Entry will be made available upon 1 month after necessary information received.
+Land will be made available with free ground lease rent for up to 5 years, once lease agreement is signed.
+Contestants must pay Real Property Tax during the time of their lease.
+After year 5, contingent on the winner successfully implementing their plan per milestones to be mutually agreed upon by lessee and KS, the land may be leased for a longer term at normal KS agricultural lease rates.